ANSSI-FR/DFIR-O365RC/README.md

 - Azure AD Logs using the *MS Graph API* because performance is good, history is 30 days and it works on *PowerShell Core*.
 - Unified Audit Logs using *Exchange online PowerShell* despite poor performance, history is 90 days and it works on *PowerShell Core*.

+If you are investigating Exchange Online malicious activity, the Search-O365 function will also fetch the Mailbox Audit Log, using Exchange Online PowerShell.

 In case you are also investigating other Azure resources (IaaS, PaaS...)
 DFIR-O365RC can also fetch data from Azure [Activity logs](https://docs.microsoft.com/en-us/azure/azure-monitor/essentials/activity-log) using the *[Azure Monitor RESTAPI](https://docs.microsoft.com/en-us/rest/api/monitor/)*.
 History is 90 days and it works on *PowerShell Core*.

-Additionally, if you are investigating malicious activity inside Exchange Online, Search-O365 function will fetch the Mailbox Audit Log, using Exchange Online PowerShell.
+The Azure Activity log is primarily for activities that occur in Azure Resource Manager.

+Additionally you can dump Azure [DevOps Activity logs](https://docs.microsoft.com/en-us/azure/devops/organizations/audit/azure-devops-auditing) using the *[Azure DevOps services RESTAPI](https://docs.microsoft.com/en-us/rest/api/azure/devops/audit/audit%20log/query?view=azure-devops-rest-6.1)*.
+History is 90 days and it works on *PowerShell Core*.

-As a result, DFIR-O365RC works also on Linux or Mac, as long as you have *PowerShell Core* and a browser in order to use device login.
+Because all functions can run on *PowerShell Core*, DFIR-O365RC works also on Linux or Mac, as long as you have have a browser in order to use device login.

 ## Installation and pre-requisites <a name="install"></a>